SamiIonesi/Signal_Analyzer/README.md

 **The mean** of a signal is the arithmetic average of all its amplitude values.
 It provides a measure of the signal's central tendency or the "average level" of the signal's amplitude.

 #### Mean formula
-The mathematical relation for the mean of a function f(t) is defined as:
+The mathematical relation for the mean of a function f(t) is defined as: <br>
 ![Mean_of_Signal](https://github.com/user-attachments/assets/26912a65-d4e9-4554-b99c-ef47be35d67a)

 #### Mean Python function